 Also Koh Phi Phi for an the full on tourist experience.
 Krabi is also very cool but more laid back than Phuket.
 You can get a boat from Ao Nang to Phi Phi.
 I'm in Phuket now which has pretty much everything you could want in Thailand.
 It has remote inland areas and countryside along with amazing beaches and all the nightlife / tourist elements you could want.
 You can get away from it all if you stay away from Patong or go for the full on ladyboy bazaar that is Soi Bangla after dark. about 8 years ago

 From chang mai, go to the elephant nature park. www.elephantnaturepark.org Its amazing and inspirational, a park set up where used and abused elephants have been rescused and instead live in happiness.
 You can observe for a day, stay for a night or two or volunteer for a week (six days). i stayed for the week, which gives you a great insight into the way they act and interact with each other. very rewarding.

-added bonus: the BEST food you will ever eat!! its worth going for lunch just in itself :-) almost 8 years ago
+added bonus: the BEST food you will ever eat!! its worth going for lunch just in itself :-) about 8 years ago